EternallLight/cordova-plugin-openwith-ios/README.md

  1. create and activate an **App Group** called: `group.<YOUR_APP_BUNDLE_ID>.shareextension`.
 You can check the required name of the bundle in `platforms/ios/ShareExtension/ShareViewController.h` (SHAREEXT_GROUP_IDENTIFIER)
  1. repeat the previous steps for the **ShareExtension target**.
+ 1. **make sure that both main app and sharing extension have the same iOS version as deployment target**.
+ Check the General tab -> Deployment info and select the same iOS version for the both targets.
+ This is a necessary step, otherwise the application will not show up in sharing targets.
+ 1. just in case, check if the main app and extension have different bundle identifiers.
+If so, made them unique by adding .shareextension suffix to the latter
+ 1. check the troubleshooting section below if you faced any issues, including signing issues

 You might also have to select a Team for both the App and Share Extension targets, make sure to select the same.